Absolut Elyx Enters Brick-and-Mortar Retail for Lifestyle Collection

 “We’ve been getting more requests from customers who want to see and touch these things, so it’s been somewhat of an unexpected turn, like Porsche going into design.
 It’s never happened in the spirit industry before,” he said.
 “It’s no longer about what you are drinking, it’s about how you are seated, what you are drinking your cocktail out of, that says a lot about your choices.
 It could be quite a revolution.”

 For every item sold, the brand provides one week’s worth of clean drinking water through the Denver-based NGO Water for People.
 To date, it has helped 30,000 people access clean drinking water.
 “Any good luxury brand has a sense of giving back.
 It might not affect what people buy, but they can feel good about their purchase.
-I liked that about Toms and Warby Parker, which had philanthropy built into the business model,” Tahlin said.
+I liked that about Toms and Warby Parker, which had philanthropy built into the business model,” Tåhlin said.

 While the next step is setting up freestanding stores, the brand first plans to go into select Williams Sonoma locations.